Tuesday, 13 May 2025

 He is a felon, guilty of bribery and rape, probably tax evasion, extortion, and other crimes.

-He is destroying the fabric of American institutions, especially the legal system and those designed to advance education, health, and the general welfare.
+He is destroying the fabric of American institutions, including the legal system and those designed to advance education, health, and the general welfare.

 He has attacked and is attacking freedom of speech, opinion, and assembly.